jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

 7. From the previous question, attach another 1 GB virtual disk.
 Create a Btrfs partition on this disk named disk3.
 Create a snapshot of disk1 save it to the newly created disk.
 Use the `btrfs subvolume list` command to generate output for a snapshot.
 Reference [https://docs.oracle.com/cd/E37670_01/E37355/html/ol_use_case3_btrfs.html](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_use_case3_btrfs.html "btrfs documentation for subvolumes")

 8. Using Fedora, attach 4 1 GB disks in a Btrfs stripe.

+    a.
 Take a screenshot of the `btrfs filesystem df` command for this volume.
+    b.
 Then remove one of the virtual disks from the stripe.
 Take a screenshot of the `btrfs filesystem df` command for this volume.
+    c.
 Attach an additional 2 gb disk to the Btrfs stripe.
 Take a screenshot of the `btrfs filesystem df` command for this volume.
+    d.
 Extend the Btrfs filesystem to encompass using all of the new disk space.
 Take a screenshot of the `btrfs filesystem df` command for this volume.

 9. From the previous exercise using your ZFS pool named datapool, create a 25 megabyte file named datadump.txt: